TobMTV/biosys-project/README.md

 	&& ./get-presentation.sh
 ```

-Your presentation is in the same folder as `bs-presentation.pdf`.
+Your presentation is in the same folder with name `bs-presentation.pdf`.